-Can I call a detainee?
+Can I call a detained person?

-You cannot call a detainee directly.
+You cannot call a detained person directly.

-Can I leave a phone message for a detainee?
+Can I leave a phone message for a detained person?

-In case of family or other emergencies, or to leave messages for a detainee, you can call 253-396-1611.
-Messages must be short and usually serve only to prompt the detainee to call you back.
+In case of family or other emergencies, or to leave messages for a detained person, you can call 253-396-1611.
+Messages must be short and usually serve only to prompt the detained person to call you back.
 Messages are delivered daily at 8:00 PM.

-You can also leave voicemail messages of up to three minutes in length for detainees by calling (888) 516-0115 for a \$2.95 fee.
+You can also leave voicemail messages of up to three minutes in length for detained people by calling (888) 516-0115 for a \$2.95 fee.

-Can detainees send mail?
+Can detained people send mail?

-Detainees can send mail at any time at their own expense.
-Detainees who are indigent can send up to three pieces of regular-size mail at the facility's expense per week.
+Detained people can send mail at any time at their own expense.
+Detained people who are indigent (defined as having a balance of \$15.00 or less and has not exceeded that amount in the last 30 days) can send up to three pieces of regular-size mail at the facility's expense per week.

-Detainees can send up to three pieces of regular-size mail at the facility's expense per week.
+Detained people can send up to three pieces of regular-size mail at the facility's expense per week.

-Can I send mail to a detainee?
+Can I send mail to a detained person?

-Detainees can receive mail, as long as it does not include any prohibited items that are considered contraband, such as paperclips or rubber bands.
-Also keep in mind that detainees cannot usually receive original identity documents, and it is preferable to send copies of such documents if they are for the detainee's legal case.
+Detained people can receive mail, as long as it does not include any prohibited items that are considered contraband, such as spiral bound notebooks, paperclips or rubber bands.
+Also keep in mind that detained people cannot usually receive original identity documents, and it is preferable to send copies of such documents if they are for the detained person's legal case.

-What address should Luse?
+What address should I use?

-You can send mail to a detainee at:
+You can send mail to a detained person at:

-[Detainee Name]
+[Detained person Name]

 [Alien "A" Number]

 1623 East J Street, Suite 5

 Tacoma, Washington 98421-1615

-Can I send packages to a detainee?
+Can I send packages to a detained person?

-Detainees cannot receive packages unless prior arrangements have been made with ICE.
+Detained people cannot receive packages unless prior arrangements have been made with ICE.
 To request permission to send a package, write to: